tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作/复制与移动对象_intl_en.md

 #### Response description

 - Success: `MultipartUploadListing` is returned, which contains the information of the multipart uploads in progress.
-- Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be thrown.
-For more information, see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).
+- Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be reported.
+For more information, see [Troubleshooting](https://intl.cloud.tencent.com/document/product//436/31537).

 ### Copying object part